 When you decided to quit drinking, using other drugs or gambling, you took the first step towards recovery.
 This step was the beginning of an important change in your life.

 Recovery is building a new life, and like any major change it takes time.
 It also involves mixed feelings.
 One moment you can feel good about the new possibilities, and the next you can feel sad to leave old friends and habits behind.
 It can be confusing.
 It can even make you doubt your commitment to this new direction that you know in your heart is right for you.

 A technique called Relapse Prevention Planning can help.
 In fact, it can make all the difference in the world.
 By thinking ahead, and by working out ways to handle the pressures that might lead you back to your drinking, drug use or gambling, you can approach your new life with a greater sense of confidence.
 Relapse Prevention Planning is planning for success.

-Relapse Prevention Planning is based on the experiences and successes of many people just like you who have already traveled the road to recovery.
+Relapse Prevention Planning is based on the experiences and successes of many people just like you who have already travelled the road to recovery.
 It recognizes that the road often has many rough patches, and that to succeed on this road you will need a relapse prevention plan.